zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

     Resource Manager starts provisioning your compute instance and the **Job Details** page is displayed.
 You can monitor the progress of the job by viewing the details in the log.
 The job is finished when the state reads **Succeeded**.
 Please allow 5 minutes for the job to complete.

-13. Scroll down to the end of your log.
+13. Scroll down to the end of the log.
 Locate the `remote-desktop` URL and copy it to the clipboard.
 Don't include the double-quotation marks.
 The URL syntax is `http://[your instance public-ip address]:6080/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true`.

     ![Image URL for workshop-staged](images/image-url-workshop-staged.png "Image URL for workshop-staged")